40 Places to see in Sri Lanka

 Negombo is primarily a beach holiday destination in the west coast of Sri Lanka and lies 30 km from the Colombo and 10 km from the airport.
 This fancy coastal town is the shortest gateway for travellers, especially for foreign travellers, who wish to have a short vacation in the country.

 Nilaveli is another beach holiday destination in the east coast of Sri Lanka.
 This is one of the best beaches if you look for a Sri Lanka beach holidays from April to November.
 Nilaveli is a coastal town lies 280 km from Colombo.
 This coastal town has wide sandy beaches with warm waters of the Indian ocean.
 The Nilaveli marine sanctuary is just a few hundred meters away from the mainland and provides top-notch diving and snorkelling experience for travellers, who are heading to the east coast.

 Pasikudah is an ideal base to explore the pristine beaches of Sri Lanka.
 The town lies bordering the Indian ocean and it is located 30 km from the major city of Batticaloa.

-Unawatuna is one of the best beaches on the island and top rated beaches in the world.
+Unawatuna is one of the best beaches on the island and the top rated beaches in the world.
 Unlike most Sri Lanka beaches, where the travellers can go for a swim only during the dry season, in Unawatuna, you can swim throughout the year.

 National Parks and Reserves

 Horton plain’s national park is considered to be one of the greatest game parks in the country.
 Horton plains national park is the only wildlife reserve that offers a walking safari in the country.
 This quintessential national park is dominated by endless grasslands and patches of cloud forests.
-The park is very rich with Faun and flora, where the nature lovers can see a large number endemic fauna and flora species.
+The park is very rich with Faun and flora, where the nature lovers can see a large number of endemic fauna and flora species.